stalwartlabs/website/docs/directory/types/ldap.md

 ## Connection details

-The connection details for the LDAP directory are specified under the `directory.<name>.ldap` key in the configuration file with the following attributes:
+The connection details for the LDAP directory are specified under the `directory.<name>` key in the configuration file with the following attributes:

+- `type`: Indicates the type of directory, which has to be set to `"ldap"`.
 - `address`: The URL of the LDAP server.
 - `base-dn`: The base distinguished name (DN) from where searches should begin.
-- `tls`: Whether to use `STARTTLS` to encrypt the connection.
+- `tls.enable`: Whether to use `STARTTLS` to encrypt the connection.
 This is disabled by default.
-- `allow-invalid-certs`: Whether to allow self-signed certificates.
+- `tls.allow-invalid-certs`: Whether to allow self-signed certificates.
 This is disabled by default.
 - `timeout`: The timeout for LDAP operations.
 This is set to 30 seconds by default.

 For example,